CollaborativeRoboticsLab/fabric/docs/status.md

 ```
 status:
   code: 5  # VALIDATION_FAILED
-plan_id: "123e4567-e89b-12d3-a456-426614174000"
 rejected_list:
   - "Missing required capability: foo"
   - "Incompatible provider: bar"
 ```

+In the current implementation, `rejected_list` is populated by parser syntax checks.
+Validation failures from `CompatibilityValidation` throw immediately and may leave `rejected_list` empty.

 ## Status Conversion

-Internally, the Fabric server uses the `PlanStatus` enum (see `structs.hpp`) to track status.
-When responding to a status request, the server converts this enum to the appropriate `FabricStatus` message code in the callback, ensuring that only the server node depends on the ROS message type.
+When responding to a status request, the server maps `PlanStatus` to `fabric_msgs/msg/FabricStatus` in `status_msg()`.

 ## Extensibility

-The status system is designed to be type-safe, extensible, and easy to integrate with client applications.
-New statuses can be added to the `PlanStatus` enum and mapped in the server callback as needed.
+New statuses can be added by extending `PlanStatus` and updating the status mapping in the server.